Twinstead: Geography

 In the past the parish occupied a healthy area of the county which was very pleasant, with good soil, on a clay bottom on which crops could be cultivated hence agriculture thrived.

 Twinstead is 49.2 miles NE of London and is near the town of Sudbury, 3 miles south.
 It is elevated at 81 meters in height which is equal to 226 feet.
 The A131 road is the only large road that passes through Twinstead; the two closest railway stations are Bures and Sudbury.
 The average climate in Twinstead is a maritime climate with highs of 22 °C and lows of 2 °C.

-Demographic
+Demographics

 Before the 1800s the total population had 25 households according to the Domesday Book, which was quite large in comparison to other settlements.
 However nearby settlements shared the pattern of a large settlement, with Pebmarsh having 25 households and Lamarsh having 31.
 However, Twinstead in comparison paid o.6 geld units of tax per property which was very small in comparison to other areas.